The ProBalance Dog Food Review: Tested & Evaluated 2023

 - Australian Owned: Yes.
 ProBalance is one of Pet barn’s home brands.
 Pet barn is part of Greencross Holdings, an Australian-owned company that dominates Australasia’s pet industry.

 ProBalance is relatively affordable and easy to get.
 Should you switch your dog?
-Here’s what you should know about their dog food range.
+Here’s what our team of independent experts think you should know about their dog food range.

-Overall, most dog owners mention their pups like the taste of this food.
+Overall, most dog owners on our panel mentioned that their pups like the taste of this food.
 However, if you or your pup are sensitive to strong smells, stay away from the chilled kangaroo roll.
 Being wild game meat, kangaroo has a naturally stronger scent than traditional chicken, turkey or even fish.
 Regardless, some owners complain about the chilled kangaroo recipe having a very strong smell and their dogs refusing to eat it.

 If you’ve never tried kangaroo to feed your pup, maybe try a dry kibble recipe first.
 Despite the strong smell, we think it’s an advantage that ProBalance chose to keep the original smell instead of masking it with additives.